syncfusion-content/blazor-docs/blazor/diagram-component/bpmn-shapes/bpmn-shapes.md

 ```

->Note : The default value for the property `Shape` is “Event”.
+> The default value for the property `Shape` is “Event”.

 The list of BPMN shapes are as follows: